goloxy/ansible-role-gitlab/README.md

 GitLab LDAP configuration; if `gitlab_ldap_enabled` is `true`, the rest of the configuration will tell GitLab how to connect to an LDAP server for centralized authentication.

+### External Databases

+To enable external database, you need to disable the internal postgresql:

+    gitlab_postgresql_enable: "false"

+#### Postgresql
+By default the external database is a postgresql.
+The only parameter to set is the password, but you can override any of these below:

+    gitlab_db_adapter: "postgresql"
+    gitlab_db_host: "127.0.0.1"
+    gitlab_db_port: 5432
+    gitlab_db_username: "gitlab"
+    gitlab_db_password: "PASSWORD"

+#### Mysql
+If you want to use a Mysql, you need to set the adapter, the port and the password, but you can override any of these below:

+    gitlab_db_adapter: "mysql2"
+    gitlab_db_host: "127.0.0.1"
+    gitlab_db_port: 3306
+    gitlab_db_username: "gitlab"
+    gitlab_db_password: "PASSWORD"

 ## Dependencies

 None.